rh-integration/IntegrationApp-Automation/README.md

 Please start the pipeline from `maingateway-service-pipeline`, `fuse-user-service-pipeline`, `fuse-alert-service-pipeline`, `nodejsalert-ui-pipeline` and then `publish-api-3scale` to publish API on 3scale.

 With `aggregated-pipeline`, you can build the entire application including all of the above modules mentioned.
-If you choose this pipeline, by default, it will build the entire application, but you will also be asked to select which individual module you want to bulid.
+If you choose this pipeline, by default, it will build the entire application, but you will also be asked to select which individual module you want to build.
 You will need to make your selection in your Jenkins console.

-Once the build is finished, in your OpenShift, go to `rh-test` or `rh-prod`, nevigate to `Applications`, `Routes` and click on maingateway-service and nodejsalert-ui route to launch the application.
+Once the build is finished, in your OpenShift, go to `rh-test` or `rh-prod`, navigate to `Applications`, `Routes` and click on maingateway-service and nodejsalert-ui route to launch the application.
 You should see the application and it is started with web front-end like this, add 3scale user key and 3scale gatway url and click sendAlert button:

 ![Application View](images/application_launch_view.png "Application View")